AgatheArchet/smart-water-quality-monitoring/README.md

 A guide is provided in **[Wiki section](https://github.com/AgatheArchet/smart-water-quality-monitoring/wiki) > [A middleware achitecture on Raspberry Pi](https://github.com/AgatheArchet/smart-water-quality-monitoring/wiki/A-middleware-architecture-on-Raspberry-Pi)**.

-## Part 4 : Preparation of the boat and the model for path planning
+## Part 4 : preparation of the boat and the model for path planning

 The problem modelling should take into account all constraints associated with the sailboat's properties, the wind's speed and direction as well as borders and obstacles of the area.

+A guide is provided in **[Wiki section](https://github.com/AgatheArchet/smart-water-quality-monitoring/wiki)) > [Modelling for the Travelling Salesman Problem](https://github.com/AgatheArchet/smart-water-quality-monitoring/wiki/Modelling--for-the-Travelling-Salesman-Problem)**.

-## Part 5 : static algorithms for the TSP
+## Part 5 : autonomous sailboat on TSP (static algorithms)

 ## Part 6 : obstacles avoidance strategies

-## Part 7 : Q-Learning dynamic algorithms
+## Part 7 : intelligent sailboat on TSP (Q-Learning algorithm)